Car Insurance Discounts

 How might the perception of a good deal or discount, even if there is risk associated with it, impact someone's buying decision?
 How does that compare with the perception of a low price with no discount?

 There is some research in consumer behavior that shows discounting can affect quality perceptions.
 Of course, low-priced alternatives can also be perceived as lower quality when they are easily comparable to other options.
 So I think it would come down to whether consumers are doing a lot of price comparison-shopping for insurance, as I imagine they are.
 On the other hand, "quality" might not be easily evaluated for consumers when it comes to insurance.
-My guess is the bigger question is one of trust: will the company take care of me when I need it?
+My guess is the bigger question is one of trust: Will the company take care of me when I need it?
 In this case, the more important question will be how discounting or everyday low pricing affects perceptions of trust for automobile insurance.

 Are discount and/or reward programs, such as accident forgiveness or safe driving discounts, more beneficial to attract new customers or to help maintain a current, loyal consumer base?